ibm-cloud-docs/openwhisk/prep.md

 #### Handling errors in Swift
 {: #prep_swift_error}

 By using the `Codable` completion handler, you can pass an error to indicate a failure in your action.
-[Error handling in Swift ](https://docs.swift.org/swift-book/LanguageGuide/ErrorHandling.html){: external} resembles exception handling in other languages, with the use of the `try`, `catch`, and `throw` keywords.
+[Error handling in Swift](https://docs.swift.org/swift-book/LanguageGuide/ErrorHandling.html){: external} resembles exception handling in other languages, with the use of the `try`, `catch`, and `throw` keywords.
 {: shortdesc}

 The following snippet shows an example of handling an error.